Painting Prize 2016

 WINNER: CATHY LOMAX

-We are delighted to announce the winner of the ‘Contemporary British Painting Prize 2016’ is Cathy Lomax and her winning painting is ‘Black Venus’
+We are delighted to announce as the winner of the ‘Contemporary British Painting Prize 2016’ Cathy Lomax and her winning painting ‘Black Venus’

 Robert Priseman, Founder of ‘Contemporary British Painting’ said “I am delighted with the selection by our judging panel of Cathy as our inaugural painting prize winner, not only is she a superb painter, but she is also a central figure in British painting and someone who has done so much for others.
 Her painting ‘Black Venus’ is an intriguing and stunning work which explores both the material qualities of paint and it’s political possibilities.”

 Press Release Contemporary British Painting Prize 2016 Press Release

 Louis Appleby | David Auborn | Aglaé Bassens | Karl Bielik | Katrina Blannin | John Brennan | Lindsey Bull | Nick Carrick | Dan Coombs | Gordon Dalton | Marielle Hehir | Cathy Lomax | Kate Lyddon | Mandy Payne | Paul Smith |

 Download the catalogue Contemporary British Painting Prize 2016 here.
 The catalogue includes an introduction by Robert Priseman as well as illustrations by all 15 artists.

 “Painters!
 I know you feel the pride, romance and difficulty of that self-description.
 The great painting – elusive, impossible record of human touch – remains the dream and summit of the visual arts today just as it has always done.
 Extravagant?
 Maybe, but I mean it.”